 Most of the Directives do not specifically address language and cultural differences for migrants.
 The FRD stipulates that Member States may require TCNs to comply with "integration measures" in accordance with national law.
-493 Currently, most Member States do not require TCNs to undertake any specific integration measures for family reunification.
+Currently, most Member States do not require TCNs to undertake any specific integration measures for family reunification.
 In cases where integration measures are required before family reunification, countries like Austria, Germany, and the Netherlands often require family members to demonstrate basic language proficiency, corresponding to A1 level of the Common European Framework of Reference for Languages, or to pass a civic integration exam.
-494 Austria and the Netherlands also require family members to further improve their language skills after admission, usually to A2 or B1 levels.
-495 In addition to language proficiency, Member States' integration programs may include courses on history and values, and social orientation (e.g., Belgium, Estonia, Germany, the Netherlands, Sweden).
+Austria and the Netherlands also require family members to further improve their language skills after admission, usually to A2 or B1 levels.
+In addition to language proficiency, Member States' integration programs may include courses on history and values, and social orientation (e.g., Belgium, Estonia, Germany, the Netherlands, Sweden).
 Failure to comply with these integration measures can sometimes lead to the withdrawal or non-renewal of residence permits, or denial of long-term permits.
-496
+However, these are isolated examples from certain Member States, and generally, there is no common EU-wide measure found in the Directives.